 You’ll find quite a few blog posts and tutorials on how to configure encrypted DNS over TLS forwarding in Unbound.
 I’ve yet to find a single one that sets up TLS securely with certificate domain validation, however.
-Without TLS certificate domain validation your DNS can still be intercepted, monitored, or manipulated by a man-in-the-middle attacker with nothing more than a self-signed certificate.
+Without TLS certificate domain validation your DNS can still be intercepted, monitored, or manipulated by a attacker-in-the-middle attacker with nothing more than a self-signed certificate.
 Here is how you set it up more securely.

 I’ve already covered the use and configuration of a local and remote DNS caching service in my Knot Resolver tutorial.
 I’ll not go over those parts again, but I’ll focus exclusively on the required Unbound configuration and, of course, the necessary parts everyone else skips.

 /etc/unbound/unbound.conf, that uses both Quad9 and Cloudflare Resolver as the forwarding resolvers and validates their TLS certificates against the expected domain names for each service:

 tls-cert-bundle option that points to the local system’s root certificate authority bundle; including all the trusted root certificates of the operating system.
+This is needed to verify the validity of a certificate.
 You’ll get this bundle by installing the

 /etc/ssl/certs/ca-certificates.crt on Debian/Ubuntu.
 Refer to the documentation of your distribution if you can’t locate their root certificate bundle.

 tls-cert-bundle option correctly, you may end up with certificate validation errors (below) and Unbound refusing to connect to the remove resolver: